tkozar/Q-Learning-Algorithms/README.md

+This project explores the idea of the balance between sensory and navigational systems from an evolutionary approach where the existance of such systems is expensive.
+Our agents' sensors are imperfect: their perception of neighboring states can sometimes be wrong.
+We note that an agent with high quality sensors might get by with a simple egocentric learning system, while lower quality sensors might necessitate a more sophisticated egocentric model.

+We use a multi-objective genetic algorithm to create a set of agents with varying trade-offs between sensor "cost" and model "cost".
+We'll see if good fitness can be obtained in a variety of ways (as it seems to be in nature).

 We consider grid-world-solving agents who can sense the world through imperfect sensors, and are equipped with both egocentric and allocentric learning systems.
 The agent always has an allocentric state and an egocentric state: the